 The Pandaw Luxury River Cruise: An Odyssey on the Mekong from Saigon to Phnom Penh

-I’ve always suffered from the wanderlust.
+I’ve always suffered from wanderlust.
 A desire to explore faraway places, exotic cultures, and to have unforgettable experiences.
 From my youth, I remember Humphrey Bogart in The African Queen trekking up the Nile exploring uncharted waters and discovering new adventures and peril.
 Fast forward and today that river exploration can be done in the lap of luxury.
-To fulfill a desire for exploration and intellectual stimulation, Pandaw River Explorations has created an unforgettable four-day odyssey of excitement and discovery up the Mekong River from Saigon to Phnom Penh.
+To fulfil a desire for exploration and intellectual stimulation, Pandaw River Explorations has created an unforgettable four-day odyssey of excitement and discovery up the Mekong River from Saigon to Phnom Penh.

 After meeting up in Saigon, a group of strangers boards a custom bus for the departure point at My Tho, where the mighty Mekong River terminates at the South China Sea.
 Along the way we pass the rice fields and begin to see the simple way of life in the Mekong delta for the Vietnamese people.
 Over the next few days, the cast of strangers will end as friends and many will forge close and long lasting relationships.